Ahmedlebshten/Ahmedlebshten/README.md

-### Hi there 👋
+### Hello 👋

-- As a CS student, i'am constantly learning and exploring new technologies to improve my skills.
+- As a Computer Science student and backend developer with a passion for creating efficient and scalable applications.
+I am skilled in various programming languages and technologies, particularly in backend development, where I focus on building applications and managing databases.